 - A water system is being treated with biocides and hot water is stored or distributed at lower temperatures.

-Swiftclean offers the Hydrosense rapid testing method, an alternative solution which is accurate, completely on-site and fast – in fact, it’s the fastest Legionella test in the world and provides results in as little as 25 minutes.
+Swiftclean offers the Hydrosense rapid testing method as an alternative solution to the traditional Lab Culture method for sampling.
+The rapid testing method is accurate, completely on-site and fast – in fact, it’s the fastest Legionella test in the world and provides results in as little as 25 minutes.
 The immediate results allow for rapid corrective action to be taken and can help duty holders to mitigate the health risks associated with public exposure to Legionella bacteria, such as illness and fatalities, and the business risks such as fines and bad press.

 More resources and best practice